Lightning-AI/lightning-Habana/docs/source/advanced.rst

 Using DeepSpeed on HPU
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-In Lightning, Deepspeed functionalities are enabled for HPU via HPUDeepSpeedStrategy.
+In Lightning, DeepSpeed functionalities are enabled for HPU via HPUDeepSpeedStrategy.
 By default, HPU training uses 32-bit precision.
 To enable mixed precision, set the ``precision`` flag.
 A basic example of HPUDeepSpeedStrategy invocation is shown below.

 .. code-block:: python